Hello There! My name is Vanessa and I wanted to talk about how important the decision is in choosing the right instructor, for instance:

 When it comes to injuries, the balancing act of strength and stretching you need to be able to draw from your tools and deep understanding of the bodies functionality.

 Not only are we looking for qualifications but the weight of them.
 For instance someone who has done a personal training course can be qualified in 12 weeks online.
 12 weeks is not nearly long enough to understand the complexities of the contraindications that happen when we move stretch or strengthen certain areas of the body.
-Little alone the fact that they have not worked on the body with live participants or learned how to safely manipulate the students body with hands on adjustments.

 That is exactly why a physical therapist is a doctorate degree because there is so much more you need to learn to safely work the body.